 I was lucky to have the chance to volunteer at a wildlife rehabilitation center, WildCare, in Indiana.
 One of my jobs was to keep DaVinci the Crow happy.

 I’ve had the luck to work at some beautifully amazing National Park Service sites.

 De Soto National Memorial in Florida was the first:

 No commenting on the color of my socks please!
 And the hat was primarily to keep my ears from burning when I put on my conquistador helmet, not to look like Ms Muffet.

 The next was Saint-Gaudens National Historic Site in New Hampshire.
 Only one of two NPS sites interpreting artists of national importance:

 And Badlands National Park in South Dakota:

-Currently, I am humbly describing ancient giants at Redwood National and State Parks in California:
+Currently, I am describing ancient giants at Redwood National and State Parks in California: